solita/solita.github.com/_posts/2017-04-04-what-every-developer-should-know-about-ir.md

 ## Vector space vs. boolean model

 These models are usually kept clearly separate in research and literature.
 Most of the real life information retrieval systems are actually hybrid of these using ideas from various sources.
 For instance predominant Elasticsearch is a hybrid of boolean model and vector space model interpretation.
-It uses boolean model for matching documents, but utilizes vector influenced sorting algorithm to sort result set.
-Postgres has really good full text search support and it utilizes vector space model pretty cleanly.
+It uses boolean model for matching documents, but utilizes vector space influenced sorting algorithm to sort result set.
+Postgres has a really good full text search support and it utilizes vector space model pretty cleanly.

 Google was originally really simple TF * IDF vector space model system with "page rank" added.
-Page rank added more weight to pages which we're broadly linked from other pages and simirlarly diminished weight of the pages that were seldom linked.
+Page rank added more weight to pages which are broadly linked from other pages and simirlarly diminished weight of the pages that were seldom linked.
 For now, we don't know basically anything how Google actually works.

 Other models of information retrieval include probabilistic model(s), latent semantic indexing, the binary independence retrieval, best-match retrieval and so on.